Emergency Spill Response

 Pillows are rectangular and filled with sorbent media.
-They're used to clean up medium-sized spills.
-Place pillows under drip pans to eliminate overflow problems, or use as a precaution for a possible spill when transferring liquids.
+They’re used to clean up medium-sized spills.
+Place pillows under drip pans to help eliminate overflow problems, or use as a precaution for a possible spill when transferring liquids.

 Pads and sorbent rolls are flat, sorbent sheets available in unperforated rolls, perforated rolls or manufactured to a specific size, up to 300 feet long.
 Pads can be used to line shelves, catch leaks under machinery and clean up spills.
 Rolls can be cut to specific lengths for larger applications.

 The three categories of sorbents are universal, petroleum and maintenance.
-These categories are made up of several sorbent materials, including synthetics such as polypropylene; inorganic materials, such as expanded silicates and clay; and organic materials, such as cellulose and wood fibers.
+These categories are made up of several sorbent materials, including synthetics, such as polypropylene; inorganic materials, such as expanded silicates and clay; and organic materials, such as cellulose and wood fibers.

-Petroleum sorbents or "oil-only sorbents" are designed for absorption of oil and/or petroleum-based liquids.
-These sorbents are hydrophobic, which means they will not absorb water or water-based liquids.
+Petroleum sorbents or “oil-only sorbents” are designed for absorption of oil and/or petroleum-based liquids.
+These sorbents are hydrophobic, meaning they will not absorb water or water-based liquids.
 These can be deployed on water surfaces for emergency cleanup of spills, or used in maintenance applications for hydraulic and engine-oil cleanup.
 Petroleum sorbents are made of polypropylene or treated cellulose.

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.